top of page

 RADIO NOVA - BBC

 The 1980s witnessed the emergence of several festivals, new record producers, promoters, musicians, and journalists who were passionate about highlighting and spreading the music they discovered and fell in love with.
-On the French side, magazines like Actuel, newspapers like Libération, and radio stations like Radio Nova played crucial roles in promoting world music.
+On the French side, magazines like Actuel, newspapers like Libération, and radio stations like Radio Nova played crucial roles in promoting world music, which will give birth to the SONOMONDIALE

 THE EMPRESS OF RUSSIA MEETING